The Reviews

 Links

-Albums reviewed on this page: Yer' Album, Rides Again, Thirds, Live in Concert, Straight Shooter,
+Albums reviewed on this page: Yer' Album, Rides Again, Thirds, Live in Concert, Barnstorm, Straight Shooter, Passin' Thru,

-The Smoker You Drink The Player You Get, Miami, You Can't Argue With A Sick Mind
+Domenic Troiano, The Smoker You Drink The Player You Get, Miami, So What, Newborn, You Can't Argue With A Sick Mind

-I got interested in both Walsh and the James Gang after reading an interview with Pete Townshend in which he claimed that Walsh was the greatest guitar player alive, and talked about the James Gang supporting the Who on tour.
+I got interested in both Walsh and the James Gang after reading a Pete Townshend piece in which he claimed that Walsh was the greatest guitar player alive.
 Strong words, so when I found an album I picked it up.
 And lo and behold, this stuff is good!
 So, believe it or not, the James Gang were hot stuff in the late 60s and early 70s.
-Hailing from Cleveland (of all places) they had it made in the local scene by 1968, when a number of personnel changing resulted in the dropping of the original guitarist and keyboardist and the addition of Joe Walsh.
-The result was a power trio, with Walsh fronting, Jim Fox (the band's founder) on drums and Tom Kriss on bass.
+Hailing from Cleveland, they had it made in the local scene by 1968, when a number of personnel changing resulted in the dropping of the original guitarist and keyboardist and the addition of Joe Walsh.
+The result was a power trio, with Walsh fronting, Jim Fox (the James of the Gang) on drums and Tom Kriss on bass.
 Granted, Walsh can sing like crap and frequently does - but that is why we have studios and multiple takes.
-He wa also a fairly decent keyboard player, nothing special.
 Jim Fox had the potential to rock the house which he did on their first album Yer' Album and their live recording, but was overshadowed by Walsh almost entirely.
 Their music turned from more Invasion-styled work to the West Coast country, laid-back stuff fairly quickly.
 (And no, I can't add any more adjectives to the previous sentence.)
 Despite releasing three singles from their first album (none of which made it), the group had some success with their albums and "Funk #49" the single from The James Gang Rides Again.
 Anyway, Walsh went solo and I've reviewed a couple of his albums below.
-He then joined the Eagles in 1976.
-So yeah, Walsh is a really good guitar player, but watch out for that wavery blast of nasal whininess which occasionally erupts.
+He joined the Eagles in 1976, and later quit them in a big fashion.
+So yeah, Walsh is a really good guitar player, but watch out for that wavering blast of nasal whining which occasionally erupts.

 The James Gang: Yer' Album (1969), ****

-I had heard about this group in a contemporary interview with Pete Townshend, in which he said they were one of his favorite bands.
-After buying this album its easy to see why.
-Not only does Joe Walsh contribute excellent guitar work in his debut, Jim Fox is a fantastic drummer, and Tom Kriss a good bassist.
-The band mixed British Invasion with American funk and the relaxed West Coast with fabulous results.
+At one point, the James Gang was one of Pete Townshend's favorite bands, and after hearing this album its easy to see why.
+Not only does Joe Walsh contribute excellent guitar work in his debut, but the others excel as well; Jim Fox is a fantastic drummer, and Tom Kriss a good bassist.
+The trio were probably Cleveland's biggest rock band, mixing British Invasion with American funk and the relaxed West Coast with fabulous results.
 Although some tracks may sound a touch dated (the backwards phasing guitar line on "Bluebird"), Walsh keeps things moving with short snappy lines and avoiding long-winded solos.
 He also contributed the majority of the songs, including the sparkling acoustic "Collage".
-The covers are mainly used for soloing by the band (Buffalo Springfield's "Bluebird", the obscure Yardbirds' song "Lost Woman").
-The only down moment is Jerry Ragavoy's "Stop", and, as the notes say, "the story of how we couldn't", which gets old after a bit, with a deadening twelve minute running time.
-A good buy not only for Walsh fans, but 60s music fans.
+The covers are mainly used for soloing by the band (Buffalo Springfield's "Bluebird", the Yardbirds' "Lost Woman").
+The only down moment is Jerry Ragavoy's "Stop", and, as the notes say, "the story of how we couldn't", with a deadening twelve minute running time.
+A strong power trio.
 Produced by Bill Szymczyk.

 The James Gang: Thirds (1971), **1/2

-The band decided to be more democratic, and Fox and Peters each contributed two songs to Thirds.
-Wrong decision.
-Each of them may have a decent voice, but Walsh was far ahead in the songwriting arena.
+A more democratic album, with Fox and Peters contributing two songs each.
+Maybe good for band politics, but wrong decision for the listener.
+Fox and Peters may not have the Walsh nose-voice, but the guitarist was leagues ahead in songwriting.
 Fox's songs are OK, with the album closer "Live My Life Again" repeating the title over and over again the last three minutes or so, and "Things I Could Be" is the same chord for over four minutes.
 Peters' songs are downright bothersome; "Dreamin' in the Country" is helped a lot by Walsh's steel guitar, but "White Man/Black Man" is absolutely dreadful - a slow preachy gospel number that's over five minutes long.
 "Sometimes I get the feelin' it's never going to end," indeed.
-Walsh's two big numbers, the crunchy "Walk Away" and the slower CSN&Y influenced "Midnight Man", make up the album's highlights.
-A slow jazzy blues workout ("Yadig?") with Fox on vibes and Peters on upright is about as adventerous as it gets.
-So - Walsh outplays and outwrites the other two quality wise.
+Walsh's two big numbers, the crunchy "Walk Away" and the slower CSN&Y-influenced "Midnight Man", make up the album's highlights.
+A slow jazzy blues workout ("Yadig?") with Fox on vibes and Peters on upright is as adventurous as it gets.
 Produced by the group and Szymczyk.

 Joe Walsh: The Smoker You Drink, The Player You Get (1973), ***1/2